Photo by: J Steedle

 • Explore and photograph on foot in the historic city center of Trani, Matera and Lecce.
 Amazing cities with their own unique architecture.

-• Photograph along the sea at Polignano, Ostuni, Otranto and Gallipoli.
+• Photograph along the sea at Polignano, Ostuni, Otranto, and Gallipoli.

-• Truli villages of Alberobello, Locortondo and Martina Franca.
+• Trulli villages of Alberobello and Locortondo.

 Region